 1) Basic Research

-The Gestalt theory has influenced numerous basic psychological processes.
+The theory has influenced numerous basic psychological processes.
 Two of these include the study of perception as well as attention.
 Many researchers and authors apply the principles to practice.

 For instance, development in the field of perception has helped us to develop programs that help us avoid and prevent accidents and put up road signs.

 Students should learn to look and understand things and then, solve their challenges on their own.
 They should not just record or memorize the data that is already available.
-Practically, all of Gestalt theory can be incorporated into the current system of education.
+Practically, all of the theories can be incorporated into the current system of education.
 From the mental processes to the insights to the notions of therapy, students will be able to understand and thus, progress both personally and academically.

 3) Problem Solving